What is gluten?

 Unlike coeliac disease, if you have a gluten intolerance, your body may be able to handle a certain amount of gluten, but this will vary from person to person.

 Get to know your labels

-There are regulations in place for ingredients lists on packaging to clearly display gluten-containing foods, for example wheat, rye, barley and spelt.
+There are regulations in place for ingredients lists on packaging to clearly display gluten-containing foods, such as wheat, rye, barley and spelt.
 But it’s still important to get to know your food labels and always check for yourself.

 Charities and support groups dedicated to raising awareness of coeliac disease also have a valuable library of information, which can help you to make informed choices and manage your condition.
 Coeliac UK is a brilliant place to start.

 Bupa health insurance aims to provide you with the specialist care and support you need, as quickly as possible.
 Find out how you can benefit.